-Always play by the rules.

-- Improve their skills levels. - Appreciate everybody on their team, regardless of ability. - Maintain a balanced and healthy lifestyle with regard to exercise, food, rest and play.
-Advice may be sought if necessary from Club officials on this issue.
+- Always play by the rules. - Improve their skill levels. - Appreciate everybody on their team, regardless of ability. - Maintain a balanced and healthy lifestyle regarding exercise, food, rest and play. - Advice may be sought, if necessary, from Club officials on this issue.